the-pineapple-man/the-pineapple-man/README.md

-- 👋 Hi, I’m @the-pineapple-man
+- 👋 Hi, I’m the pineapple man
-- 👀 I’m interested in your mum
+- 👀 I’m interested in coding.
+What did you expect?
 - 🌱 I’m currently learning python
 - 📫 How to reach me: you don't
 - 😄 Pronouns: pineapple/man
-- ⚡ Fun fact: I'm you dad

 <!---
 the-pineapple-man/the-pineapple-man is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.